Paul grew up on a farm where moral virtues such as hard work and honesty were cherished. Each of his classes has a moral lesson.

 Trying to Repay My Parents' Generosity

 After I separated from and divorced my first wife in the early 1990s, I finally realized that it was time to start repaying my folks for their generosity.
-I did this by visiting mom and dad at least once a year during my vacations from work.
+I did this by visiting mom and dad at least once a year during my vacation from work.
 Also, I started giving them money when I could spare it.
 For mom and dad's birthdays and occasions like Father's and Mother's Day and Christmas, I would always enclose money with a card.
 I also paid for my folks to come out to Maryland to see me in May 2003 one year before dad passed away.
 Unfortunately, time ran out and I could not repay my parents financially for all of their assistance.

 Receiving an Inheritance from Mom and Dad

 After my mother passed away in May 2011, my siblings and I received a sizable inheritance in money and land from the estate of mom and dad.
 The family farm was worth at least $500,000 and with the cash that mom and dad had in the bank, each of my siblings and I received the equivalent of a little more than $100,000.
-My oldest sister's share was reduced by the value of a house in Milwaukee that my parents had purchased in the late 1980s, allowed her to live in, and gave to Beatrice after they passed away.
+My eldest sister's share was reduced by the value of a house in Milwaukee that my parents had purchased in the late 1980s, allowed her to live in, and given to Beatrice after they passed away.

 I was especially surprised and grateful to receive such a sizable inheritance, considering how I had taken so much money from mom and dad while they were still alive.